Adelina87/Exploratory-Data-Analysis/README.md

 ## Step 2 : Draw the graphs

 This step is dedicated to the construction of the graphs (one per .R file).
 Each file will be saved under a .png file, with same base name as the .R file.
+Note also that my configuration is in French.
+The short names of the days in graphs plot2.png to plot4.png are also in French.